-How to Use Blotting Papers on an Oily Face
+How to Use Facial Blotting Papers on Oily Skin

 One thing we'd all like is to have our makeup stay where we put it and retain its matte finish for hours.
 Those of us with oily skin don’t have that luxury.
 There are some lucky women out there who may never know the agony of their carefully applied makeup turning into a horrible shade and appearing patchy, greasy, and displeasing.